Excessive Assessment - Grieving By

 7. This would prove to be a higher percentage of value of _______% when compared to others on the same assessment roll.

 • A Comparable Sales Analysis Formula is used to make the adjustments for each property.
-This formula was developed by an individual who has over 47 years experience in the construction trade.
+This formula was developed by an individual who has over 47 years of experience in the construction trade.
 Most older properties prior to 1962 have had some sort of major remodeling.
-Therefore a median year for comparison between 1962 and 2019 would be 1990.
-Pricing for 1990 is used to adjust for the compensation of the difference between the comparison properties.
+Therefore a median year is used for comparison purposes between 1962 and the current year.
 The year 1990 is the most equitable for all comparisons.

 • In addition to the ten comparable properties, I also have five recent sale properties.
 This also is above and beyond the suggested amount by NYS and ORPS.

 1. Using the same approach the new estimated Full Market Value is $____________.